 This is Especially Likely When the First LOI Doesn’t Close

 From the time the LOI is signed to closing is often around three months.
-If the deal falls apart after a month or two, the other prospective buyers have usually moved on to other opportunities and it’s usually very difficult to get them back to the table.
+If the deal falls apart after a month or two, the other prospective buyers have usually moved on to other opportunities and it’s usually quite difficult to get them back to the table.

 It’s Much Easier to Give Up on a Remote Company